knizhnik/yakv/README.md

 to make vector of bytes comparison produce the same result as comparison of two numbers.
 For signed or floating point types writing such serializer may require more efforts.

-**YAKV** optionally keeps write ahead log (WAL) to provide ACID.
+**YAKV** uses copy-on-write (COW) mechanism to provide atomic transactions.
-Maintaining WAL requires `fsync` system calls to force persisting data to the non-volatile media.
+To guarantee durability and consincy of committed data, it performs two `fsync` system calls on each commit.
-Add add significant performance penalty especially for small transaction as (inserting just one pair).
+It adds significant performance penalty especially for small transaction as (inserting just one pair).
-But without WAL database can be corrupted in case of abnormal program termination or power failure.
+But without fsync database can be corrupted in case of abnormal program termination or power failure.
-To disable WAL just pass `None` instead of WAL file path.
+To disable fsync, set `nosync=true` in config.

 Below is an example of **YAKV** usage":

 ```
-let store = Storage::open(data_path, Some(log_path), StorageConfig::default())?;
+let store = Storage::open(data_path, StorageConfig::default())?;

 // Simple insert/update:
 let key = b"Some key".to_vec();